mindis/snowplow.github.com/_posts/2014-01-20-the-three-eras-of-business-data-processing.md

 1. **All systems can and should write to the unified log** - third-party SaaS vendors can emit events via webhooks and streaming APIs.
 In the case where vendors cannot provide an eventstream (e.g. with web analytics), those services are brought back in-house
 2. **We have a single version of the truth** - together, the unified log plus Hadoop archive represent our single version of the truth.
 They contain exactly the same data - our eventstream - they just have different time windows of data
-3. **The single version of the truth is upstream from the datawarehouse** - in the classic era, the datawarehouse provided the single version of the truth, so all reports generated from it were consistent.
-In the Unified Era, the log provides the single version of the truth: as a result, operational system (e.g. recommendation and ad targeting systems) compute on the same versions of truths as analysts producing business reports
+3. **The single version of the truth is upstream from the datawarehouse** - in the classic era, the data warehouse provided the single version of the truth, so all reports generated from it were consistent.
+In the Unified Era, it is now the log that provides the single version of the truth: as a result, your operational systems (e.g. product recommendations and ad targeting) work off the exact same data as your analysts use for ad hoc analytics and management reporting
 4. **Point-to-point connections have largely gone away** - in their place, applications can append to the unified log and other applications can read their writes
 5. **Local loops have been unbundled** - in place of local silos, applications can collaborate on real-time decisioning via the unified log

 <h2><a name="closing-thoughts">Closing thoughts</a></h2>

-This has been something of a whirlwind tour through the evolution of data processing for business, as we have experienced it here at Snowplow (and before Snowplow).
+This has been something of a whirlwind tour through the evolution of data processing for business, as we have experienced it here at Snowplow - and before Snowplow.

 I have tried to delineate this evolution into three distinct eras - you may not agree entirely with the terminology or the facets of each era, but I hope it has prompted some ideas about where eventstream analytics is coming from and where it is heading.
 For us at Snowplow, we are convinced that the unified log is a breakthrough concept in understanding how best to engineer digital businesses.
 And we plan to evolve Snowplow to help enable this "digital nervous system" for **your** business.

 [kreps-the-log]: http://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying
 [event-grammar]: http://snowplowanalytics.com/blog/2013/08/12/towards-universal-event-analytics-building-an-event-grammar/